 The TJPA Debt Management Policy requires annual review by the TJPA Board.
-The last annual review of the Debt Management Policy was in December 2019; changes to the Debt Management Policy were last approved in March 2020.
-The current proposed revisions in the Debt Management Policy provide minor refinements to the TJPA's existing policy on refundings and internal controls.
+The last annual review of and updates to the Debt Management Policy were in December 2020.
+The current proposed revisions in the Debt Management Policy provide minor clarifications to the TJPA's existing policy.